Thomas Bullitt: Surveying Kentucky

+On December 3, 1772, Captain Bullitt advertised in Virginia Gazette that he had the intention to lead a surveying party into the Kanawha, Ohio River and Kentucky region for the purpose of identifying claims for veterans in the French and Indian War, which were promised to them by Lt.
+Gov. Dinwiddie as payment for their services.
+Bullitt himself, a recently licensed surveyor, received permission from Lord Dunmore, John Murray, to lead the party was also authorized a substantial tract (1,240 acres due to his rank as a Captain).
+Primarily, his role was to survey 10,000 acres for George Washington.

-Bullitt gathered about 40 men and set out from the Kanawha River Valley and generally followed the along the south side of the Valley of the Ohio.
+In April 1773, Bullitt gathered about 40 men which included Joshua Morris, and Hancock Taylor which set out from the New River Settlements to the Kanawha and generally followed the along the south side of the Valley of the Ohio.
 He made some excursions from his direct path, going as far north as Chillicothe to speak with Chief Cornstalk of the Shawnee.
 By July his party had reached the Falls of the Ohio, and Bullitt laid out a town site there that later became Louisville, Kentucky.